Taking out the trash - an NLP deep clean

 Melissa then worked up the ladder, looking at the belief attached to each "rung" and working on it and examining it until she felt that it was something she believed to be true.
 She would then move up to the next "rung" and work on that belief, and so on until she reached the desired belief at the top of the ladder.
 That belief being that she is her own best friend and can keep herself safe no matter what else happens in her life.

-Another technique I used to help Melissa is the CTFAR model which stands for Circumstance, Thought, Feeling, Action and Result.
-It is important that we understand what is behind our actions and that we recognise how our thoughts are affecting what happens in our lives.
+Another technique I used to help Melissa is the STEAR model which stands for Situation, Thought, Emotion, Action and Result.
+It is important that we understand what is behind our actions and recognise how our thoughts are affecting what happens in our lives.
 By encouraging Melissa to see her actions in terms of how she was thinking and feeling about different circumstances I was able to help her to recognise how the results of her actions were really the results of thoughts she was having.
 Change the thought and you change the action and therefore the results.

 This TLT session led to fantastic learnings for Melissa, which included her being able to confidently state "I am as deserving as any other human being", "I can define how I approach life from now on" and "I can be anything I want to be, I'm in control, I can choose".